tedtoal/Button_TT/README.md

 }
 ```

-Finally, the last thing to do is to register the master button tap/release function with the *screenButton* object, which will call the function as buttons are pressed and released.
+Finally, the last thing to do is to register the master button tap/release function with the *screenButton* object so that it will call the function as buttons are pressed and released.
 This is usually done within *setup():*

 ```
   // Register master tap/release function to turn tone on/off at screen taps.